MehdiMahmud79/ProfessionalPortfolio/README.md

 # Features

 ```
-* Using Github API
+* Using Github API.
-* Using Bootstrap for styling
+* Using Bootstrap 5.0 for styling.
 * Using Github languages for progressing bars.
 * jQuery to write the javascript cosing.
-* Fontawesome to add icons to the page.
+* Font Awesome to add icons to the page.
 * cloudflare Typed Library.
 ```